 - Don’t practice on slippery surfaces.
-Non-slippery surfaces such as carpet or grass provide much better traction than tile or hardwood.
+Non-slippery surfaces like carpet or grass provide much better traction than tile or hardwood.

-- Don’t practice right after your dog has eaten.
-There’s a time for everything and exercising right after your dog has eaten is a bad idea.
+- Don’t practice right after your dog eats.
+There’s a time for everything and exercising right after your dog eats is a bad idea.
 At best, the food will come back up, at worst, your dog will die from bloat.
-More in that in my blog post about this deadly condition.

 How to Teach Doggie Pushups: Bottom Line

-Doggie pushups are easy to teach because the only prerequisites are the “sit” and the “down” positions, two basic obedience commands that are also fairly easy to teach.
+Doggie pushups are easy to teach because the only prerequisites are the “sit” and the “down” positions.
+Both are two basic obedience commands that are also fairly easy to teach.

-They’re a great strength-training exercise that can easily be used to burn energy and calories when we’re stuck inside on those crappy days we all dread.
+They’re a great strength-training exercise that can easily be used to burn energy and calories when we’re stuck inside on those crappy days.
 I’m thinking snow, high winds, and pouring rain.